2005 Greenlandic Men's Football Championship

 The 2005 Coca-Cola GM was the 35th edition of the Greenlandic Men's Football Championship.
-The final round was held in Uummannaq from August 25 to 30.
+The final round was held in Uummannaq from 25 to 30 August.
 It was won by B-67 Nuuk for the fifth time in its history.

 Qualifying stage

 North Greenland

 Umanak BK 68 and Eqaluk-56 qualified for the final Round.

 NB FC Malamuk qualified for the final Round as hosts.

 Disko Bay

 Nagdlunguaq-48, G-44 Qeqertarsuaq and Aasiak-97 qualified for the final Round.

 Central Greenland

 B-67 Nuuk and Kagssagssuk Maniitsoq qualified for the final Round.